iQOO to update its entire portfolio to Android 12 in India

-New Delhi, Oct 25 (IANS) Smartphone brand iQOO has announced that its smartphone line-up iQOO 7, iQOO 7 Legend, iQOO Z3, iQOO Z5, and the iQOO 3 will start getting Android 12 beta updates starting from December in India.
+New Delhi: Smartphone brand iQOO has announced that its smartphone line-up iQOO 7, iQOO 7 Legend, iQOO Z3, iQOO Z5, and the iQOO 3 will start getting Android 12 beta updates starting from December in India.

 As per the schedule shared by the company, the devices released this year will start receiving beta builds from December end.